roehst/kb-agents/README.md

+**Currently in the middle of refactoring from openai to pydantic-ai**

 # KB Agents

 This is a proof of concept for agents that can interact with a knowledge base using Prolog.